 Access to the World-Famous Henry's Fork River

 Built in the early 1900s, the historic lodge stands as a symbol of enduring western craftsmanship.
-The lodge and it’s 9 guest cabins have been remodeled over the years, but each retains the authentic rustic feel of their historic beginnings.
+The lodge and its 9 guest cabins have been remodeled over the years, but each retains the authentic rustic feel of its historic beginnings.
 You will enjoy refreshing views of Elk Creek’s lake as you relax on your private cabin porch or join the family after dinner to admire the view from the lodge.
-Elk Creek Ranch only accepts 30 guests at any one time.
-Personalized attention to every detail is second nature to our staff – you will be welcomed like family and treated as valued guests.
+Elk Creek Ranch only accepts thirty guests at any one time.
+Personalized attention to every detail is second nature to their staff – you will be welcomed like family and treated as valued guests.

 Food and Beverages

 Guests of Elk Creek Ranch enjoy three meals a day.
-Starting with a hearty farm breakfast, a delicious sack lunch for out on the river, and settle in for a warm family style meal back at the lodge in the evening.
-For dinners, they have a rotating menu, and meals include country fried chicken, prime rib, baked salmon, house-cut steak, turkey with stuffing, BBQ pork loin, grilled beef tenderloin, along with home-cooked sides.
+Starting with a hearty farm breakfast, a delicious sack lunch for out on the river, and a warm family-style meal back at the lodge in the evening.
+For dinners, they have a rotating menu, and meals include country-fried chicken, prime rib, baked salmon, house-cut steak, turkey with stuffing, BBQ pork loin, grilled beef tenderloin, along with home-cooked sides.

 Typical Length of Stay